Shazam! Fury of the Gods: Plot

 Billy and the Shazamily emerge with the Wizard at the Vasquez home, where they reveal their secret identities to their foster parents.
 Kalypso appears with the dragon Ladon to acquire the Apple and destroy the Vasquez house.

 The Shazamily attempts to keep the Apple away from Kalypso, but everyone except Billy loses their powers in the skirmish.
 Kalypso retrieves it, using it to plant the Tree at Citizens Bank Park.
 It then spawns various monsters to attack the city.

 Hespera and Anthea object to their sister's destructive plan, but Kalypso mortally wounds Hespera and de-powers Anthea.
 Billy, in despair, asks the Wizard to revoke his powers, but the Wizard assures him that he is a true hero and so worthy of them.

 Heeding the Wizard's words, Billy flies off to stop Kalypso, while the Shazamily enlists the help of dark unicorns to fend off the other monsters.
 Billy persuades a dying Hespera to help him stop Kalypso.
 Realizing the dome reacts violently to his lightning, Billy lures Kalypso to the park while Hespera shrinks the dome to contain them.

-Billy sacrifices himself to stop Kalypso and Ladon by overloading the staff with electricity and destroying the Tree and Kalypso's army with it.
+Billy sacrifices himself to kill Kalypso and Ladon by overloading the staff with electricity and screaming his name, destroying the Tree and Kalypso's army with it.
 Hespera acknowledges him as a true god before succumbing to her wounds, causing the dome to disappear.

 Anthea takes Billy's grieving family to the Gods' Realm for his burial.
 Diana Prince, known as Wonder Woman, appears and repairs the staff.
 Imbuing it with her power, she uses it to revive the Gods' Realm, restore Anthea's powers, and resurrect Billy.
 Billy, in turn, uses the staff to restore his siblings' powers.
 The Shazamily rebuild their home, while Anthea and Freddy start a relationship, and the Wizard takes up residence on Earth.

-In a mid-credits scene, Emilia Harcourt and John Economos invite Billy into the Justice Society on behalf of Amanda Waller, but Billy declines.
+In a mid-credits scene, Emilia Harcourt and John Economos invite Billy into the Justice Society on behalf of Amanda Waller, but both turn and walk away as Billy expected an offer from the Justice League, wishing be with his crush Wonder Woman, and is annoyed at how similar they sound.
 In a post-credits scene, a still-incarcerated Sivana encounters Mister Mind once again, enraged that he has not begun enacting their plan.